 \subsection{Stretch maps on surfaces}

-Thurston uses $K$-stretch maps on ideal triangles to generate $K$-stretch maps between hyperbolic surfaces \cite{ThS}.
-Given a complete geodesic lamination $\nu$ on the surface $S$ equipped with a hyperbolic structure $x\in\teich(S)$.
-We assume that not all leaves of $\nu$ converge to cusps at both ends, i.e. $\nu$ is not an ideal geodesic triangulation, but impose no other condition; $\nu$ need not carry a transverse measure of full support.
+Thurston uses $K$-stretch maps between ideal triangles to generate $K$-stretch maps between hyperbolic surfaces \cite{ThS}.
+Consider a complete geodesic lamination $\nu$ on the surface $S$ equipped with a hyperbolic structure $x\in\teich(S)$.
+We assume that not all leaves of $\nu$ converge to cusps at both ends, \ie that $\nu$ is not an ideal geodesic triangulation, but impose no other condition; $\nu$ need not carry a transverse measure of full support.
 Thurston constructs a family $\{x_t\}_{t\in[0,\infty)}$ of hyperbolic structures on $S$ such that for every $t\geq 0$,

-\begin{itemize} \item $L(x,x_t)=R(x,x_t)=t$, \item there exists a homeomorphism $\phi_t\colon (S,x)\to (S,x_t)$ with $\mathrm{Lip}(\phi)= e^t$, \item $\phi_t$ sends the geodesic lamination $\nu$ on $(S,x)$ to the (unique geodesic) lamination (isotopic to) $\nu$ on $(S,x_t)$, \item the restriction of $\phi_t$ to the lamination $\nu$ on $(S,x)$ is an $e^t$-Lipschitz map which uniformly expands arc-length on $\nu$ by $e^t$. \end{itemize}
+\begin{itemize} \item $L(x,x_t)=R(x,x_t)=t$; \item there exists a homeomorphism $\phi_t\colon (S,x)\to (S,x_t)$ with $\mathrm{Lip}(\phi)= e^t$; \item $\phi_t$ sends the geodesic lamination $\nu$ on $(S,x)$ to the (unique geodesic) lamination (isotopic to) $\nu$ on $(S,x_t)$; \item the restriction of $\phi_t$ to the lamination $\nu$ on $(S,x)$ is an $e^t$-Lipschitz map which uniformly expands arc-length on $\nu$ by $e^t$. \end{itemize}

-Thurston's construction is fairly straightforward when the lamination $\nu$ consists of finitely many geodesic leaves: Thurston's $e^t$-stretch maps on each of the $4g-4+2n$ ideal triangles complementary to $\nu$ stretches its boundary geodesics uniformly by a factor of $e^t$, and hence glue together continuously.
+Thurston's construction is fairly straightforward when the lamination $\nu$ consists of finitely many geodesic leaves: the $e^t$-stretch maps on each of the $4g-4+2n$ ideal triangles complementary to $\nu$ stretches its boundary geodesics uniformly by a factor of $e^t$.
+Hence these maps are glued together continuously.
 In particular, all of the leaves of $\nu$ are boundary geodesics and hence this defines an $e^t$-stretch map from $x$ on $S$ to a different hyperbolic structure $x_t$ on $S$ satisfying the properties listed above.